nikhilbagul/June-Prototype/README.md

 Installation instructions :

-Download the code repo as .zip file or clone it on your machine.
+1. Download the code repo as .zip file or clone it on your machine.
-Download and install Unity from the official Unity website Open Unity and select open project option.
+2. Download and install Unity from the official Unity website.
+3. Open Unity and select open project option.
-Point the new project to the repository we downloaded/cloned earlier.
+4. Point the new project to the repository we downloaded/cloned earlier.
-Hit Play
+5. Hit Play